icopy-site/awesome/docs/awesome/awesome-golem.md

 ### Monitoring

-- [Golem Provider dashboard](https://github.com/vciancio/golem-dashboard) - ReactJS dashboard made to quickly gather status from your provider nodes without havingn to SSH into them.
+- [Golem Provider dashboard](https://github.com/vciancio/golem-dashboard) - ReactJS dashboard made to quickly gather status from your provider nodes without having to SSH into them.
 - [Golem Provider dashboard backend / GolemBar](https://github.com/vciancio/golem-node-server) - Flask backend that collects the data from the provider that's then used with the dashboard project above.

 ### Provisioning